hananeouhammouch/MLPipelineinAzure/README.md

 ![projectdiagrame](projectdiagrame.png "projectdiagrame")

-Once the experiments over and the best models generated we compared their performance using the **Accuracy** as a primary metric, which leads us to conclude that the best solution resulting from the **Auto ML run** is a model based on the **VotingEnsemble Algorithm** because he give us an **Accuracy of 0.92014**
+Once the two experiments over and the best models generated we compared their performance using the **Accuracy** as a primary metric, which leads us to conclude that the best solution resulting from the **Auto ML run** is a model based on the **VotingEnsemble Algorithm** because he give us an **Accuracy of 0.92014**

 ## Scikit-learn Pipeline :